goossens/ObjectTalk/docs-src/guide/basics.md

 Multiline strings can also be created:

 	var quotation = "The White Rabbit put on his spectacles.
-		\"Where shall I begin, please your Majesty?\" he asked.
+		'Where shall I begin, please your Majesty?' he asked.

-		\"Begin at the beginning,\" the King said gravely,
-		\"and go on till you come to the end; then stop.\"";
+		'Begin at the beginning,' the King said gravely, 'and go on till you come to the end; then stop.'";

 **Functions**